daisywatters/PIC-16B-Project/README.md

 1. Scrapes college name, average GPA, acceptance rate, institution type, and total number of undergraduate students for each college on each GPA page
 2. Yields dictionary of college's statistics

 ### Website Design and Functionality
+#### TO DO:
+1. Download second data set from [opendatasoft](https://public.opendatasoft.com/explore/dataset/us-colleges-and-universities/table/?flg=en-us)
-1. Download `applications.py` file from git main
+2. Download `applications.py` file from git main
-2. Run `applications.py` in terminal with `python applications.py`
+3. Run `applications.py` in terminal with `python applications.py`

 #### How it works:
 ###### `Website` function